US Core CPI m/m

 - US Core CPI m/m News

-The Consumer Price Index for All Urban Consumers (CPI-U) increased 0.2 percent on a seasonally adjusted basis, the same increase as in August and July, the U.S. Bureau of Labor Statistics reported today.
-Over the last 12 months, the all items index increased 2.4 percent before seasonal adjustment.
-The index for shelter rose 0.2 percent in September, and the index for food increased 0.4 percent.
-Together, these two indexes contributed over 75 percent of the monthly all items increase.
-The food at home index increased 0.4 percent in ...
+The Consumer Price Index for All Urban Consumers (CPI-U) increased 0.2 percent on a seasonally adjusted basis in February, after rising 0.5 percent in January, the U.S. Bureau of Labor Statistics reported today.
+Over the last 12 months, the all items index increased 2.8 percent before seasonal adjustment.
+The index for shelter rose 0.3 percent in February, accounting for nearly half of the monthly all items increase.
+The shelter increase was partially offset by a 4.0-percent decrease in the index for airline fares and a 1.0-percent ...

 ---|